iffy-pi/python-battery-monitor/README.md

 The battery percentage of the PC is checked periodically, this checking period is automatically determined based on the script configurations

 If the script fails to control the plug, a Windows Notification and an email (sent to `EMAIL_RECEIVER` defined in the script) is sent to notify the user.

+hibernate_off_plug.py checks if the plug is off and turns it off if not.
+This was designed to run before computer hibernation/shutdown to ensure battery does not over charge.

+bm.py is a command line utility to quickly check the status of the battery monitor windows scheduled task.

 # Script Usage